-- 2. ISA (UK and Ireland) 500 indicates that the reliability of audit evidence is influenced by its source and by its nature, and is dependent on the individual circumstances under which it is obtained.4 That ISA (UK and Ireland) also includes the following generalizations applicable to audit evidence:5 - Audit evidence is more reliable when it is obtained from independent sources outside the entity. - Audit evidence obtained directly by the auditor is more reliable than audit evidence obtained indirectly or by inference. - Audit evidence is more reliable when it exists in documentary form, whether paper, electronic or other medium.
+- ISA (UK) 500 indicates that the reliability of audit evidence is influenced by its source and by its nature, and is dependent on the individual circumstances under which it is obtained.4 That ISA (UK) also includes the following generalizations applicable to audit evidence:5 - Audit evidence is more reliable when it is obtained from independent sources outside the entity. - Audit evidence obtained directly by the auditor is more reliable than audit evidence obtained indirectly or by inference. - Audit evidence is more reliable when it exists in documentary form, whether paper, electronic or other medium.

 Accordingly, depending on the circumstances of the audit, audit evidence in the form of external confirmations received directly by the auditor from confirming parties may be more reliable than evidence generated internally by the entity.
-This ISA (UK and Ireland) is intended to assist the auditor in designing and performing external confirmation procedures to obtain relevant and reliable audit evidence.
+This ISA (UK) is intended to assist the auditor in designing and performing external confirmation procedures to obtain relevant and reliable audit evidence.

-- 3. Other ISAs (UK and Ireland) recognize the importance of external confirmations as audit evidence, for example: - ISA (UK and Ireland) 330 discusses the auditor's responsibility to design and implement overall responses to address the assessed risks of material misstatement at the financial statement level, and to design and perform further audit procedures whose nature, timing and extent are based on, and are responsive to, the assessed risks of material misstatement at the assertion level.
-In addition, ISA (UK and Ireland) 330 requires that, irrespective of the assessed risks of material misstatement, the auditor designs and performs substantive procedures for each material class of transactions, account balance, and disclosure.
-The auditor is also required to consider whether external confirmation procedures are to be performed
+- 3. Other ISAs (UK) recognize the importance of external confirmations as audit evidence, for example: - ISA (UK) 330 (Revised June 2016) discusses the auditor's responsibility to design and implement overall responses to address the assessed risks of material misstatement at the financial statement level, and to design and perform further audit procedures whose nature, timing and extent are based on, and are responsive to, the assessed risks of material misstatement at the assertion level.6 In addition, ISA (UK) 330 (Revised June 2016) requires that, irrespective of the assessed risks of material misstatement, the auditor designs and performs substantive procedures for each material class of transactions, account balance, and disclosure.
+The auditor is also required to consider whether external confirmation procedures are to be performed as substantive audit procedures.7

-ISA (UK and Ireland) 330, "The Auditor's Responses to Assessed Risks."
+1 ISA (UK) 330 (Revised June 2016), The Auditor's Responses to Assessed Risks.

-2 ISA (UK and Ireland) 500, "Audit Evidence."
+2 ISA (UK) 500, Audit Evidence.

-3 ISA (UK and Ireland) 501, "Audit Evidence-Specific Considerations for Selected Items."
+3 ISA (UK) 501, Audit Evidence-Specific Considerations for Selected Items.